-With over 2,300 species hailing from every continent except Antarctica, a fascinating diversity of sights, scents, and experiences greets visitors every month of the year.
+With over 2,300 tree and plant species from six continents, Hoyt Arboretum visitors are greeted by a diversity of sights, scents, and experiences every month of the year.

 From the budburst of spring through summer fruit, fall’s fiery kaleidoscope and winter’s pops of color, there’s always something to see at the Arboretum.